Evenwyne/programming-univbasics-data-types/README.md

 ## Programming as Conversation: Classification to Data Types

-A baby spends the fist 3-5 years of their life running _assignment expressions_ learning about "dogs," "boats," and "trains."
+A baby spends the first 3-5 years of their life running _assignment expressions_ learning about "dogs," "boats," and "trains."
 They're adding "bare words" to their vocabulary that point to things.